j201/du/readme.md

 ### The DOM library for coders who don't need a DOM library.

-`du` (**D**OM **U**tilities) is a simple, light library that makes common DOM manipulation tasks easy by providing cross-browser helper functions.
+`du` ( <strong>D</strong>OM <strong>U</strong>tilities) is a simple, light library that makes common DOM manipulation tasks easy by providing cross-browser helper functions.
 It operates on native DOM objects and doesn't force you into any major changes from a vanilla JS approach.

 `du` is still a work in progress with a very unstable API.
 Feel free to make comments and recommend changes at this time.